Ik0ri4n/ik0page/src/content/blog/2024/03_hacklu-24-regex.md

 by ensuring the `End` group was matched.
 I hope this overview is enough to give you something to work with.
 I will talk a tiny bit more about how I got to this point and about an interesting feature I stumbled upon while building a solution.
-Feel free to skip ahead to the [next step](#building-a-valid-solution) if you are more interested in the solution or if
+If you like, feel free to skip ahead to the [next step](#building-a-valid-solution) to see how the solver works.

 ### Analyzing the regular expression